Left Arrow

 If you were to Google “how to create an app” right now, you’d find endless pages and guides promising to show you how in 10 or 7, often “easy” or “simple”, steps.
 This is perhaps fine for college dorm mates dreaming of accidentally stumbling on the next big super-app idea, but not for a serious tech founder or IT head at a corporate.

 If you’re looking to develop an idea into a successful tech startup, or need to manage the roll-out of a new product for a corporate – including managing stakeholders and funder expectations etc. – then app development is a lot more in-depth and strategic than popular opinion makes it seem.
-See why you need a digital consultant.
+See why you need a digital consultant and consider the future opportunities in mobile app development.

 This post looks at the business side of rolling out a new product by breaking down the actual app development process, alongside considerations like cost, timelines and the resources needed to start developing an app.